MichaelHaddad47/CIPO-Excel-Scripts/4th annual IP Data & Workshop 2024/ProcessData - 4th Annual IP Data & Research Workshop 2024.md

 ## Important Notes
 - This script assumes the Dietary Restrictions column is in location 6 (G), followed in order by the columns Dairy, Peanuts, Eggs, Gluten, TreeNuts, SoyProducts, and DietaryRestrictionOther.
 - This script assumes the Hearing column is in location 14 (O), followed in order by the columns CIPOnet, CIPOinfo, InterConnex, CIPOConnex, Colleague, Manager, Director, and HearingOther.
-- Change the script accordingly to suit your Excel sheet formatting.
+- Adjust the script as necessary to align with your Excel sheet's specific formatting and column arrangement.